 Important to note is the material the village is made out of is mud bricks.
 Some of these structures are over 300 years old and very frail.
 They are not made to clamber on, as they will crumble and fall to pieces.

-Location: 70 km away from centre of Yazd
+Location: 70 km away from center of Yazd

-How to get there: There is no way to get to Kharanaq with public transport.
-Therefore you have two different options:
+How to get there: There is no way to get to Kharanaq by public transport, therefore you have two different options: